 Since 2010, David has been an active backbench MP and in the last Parliament led successful campaigns to save the Land Registry from privatisation, for diversity to be included in the BBC’s Charter as a Public Purpose and against cuts in apprenticeship funding.
 In 2017 David led a high-profile campaign calling on Oxbridge to improve access for students from under-represented and disadvantaged backgrounds and successfully called on Comic Relief to end “white saviour” charity appeals.
 David is the Chair of the All-Party Parliamentary Groups on Race and Community, Fatherhood and Crossrail 2.

+David led the campaign to grant full British Citizenship to the Windrush British Citizens and has been at the forefront of the fight for justice for those affected by Grenfell Fire.
 In January 2016, the then Prime Minister David Cameron asked David to lead an independent review into the treatment of, and outcomes for, Black, Asian and Minority Ethnic individuals in our criminal justice system.
 The Lammy Review was published in September 2017, and included 35 wide-ranging policy recommendations for Government and the criminal justice sector.

-David is also the author of Out of the Ashes: Britain after the riots, an analysis of the long-standing causes of the 2011 riots.
+David is the author of ‘Tribes: A Search for Belonging in a Divided Society’ (2021) which explores our innate need to belong and how globalisation and digitisation are deepening the divide in society.
+He also authored ‘Out of the Ashes: Britain after the Riots’, an analysis of the long-standing causes of the 2011 riots.
 David is a regular contributor to national newspapers and publications including The Guardian, The Times, The Independent, New Statesman and others, and appears regularly on television and radio.